 New York, NY: Share Our Strength’s No Kid Hungry Campaign will invest $3 million in grants to organizations focused on early childhood, including 11 child care providers and healthcare centers in New York.
+Organizations will use the grants to provide more meals to families, increase enrollment in food assistance programs and connect New Yorkers to food banks, pantries and other vital services.
 The grants are part of an ongoing effort to decrease food insecurity among children under the age of six.

 “Children under the age of six are facing hunger at alarming rates, which can have a lasting impact on their health, development, and readiness to learn,” says No Kid Hungry New York Director Rachel Sabella.
 “The organizations we’re granting to in New York have deep roots in the neighborhoods and communities they serve and a strong understanding of the needs of children and their families.
 This funding will help fuel their work and make sure our youngest New Yorkers have access to the food they need to grow and thrive.”

 The No Kid Hungry grants will serve more than 120 early child care centers, healthcare providers and community organizations who work with an estimated 170,000 children under the age of five in 34 states and the District of Columbia.